Now Discover Your Strengths Date Info

 That’s why this at-home date night is now at the top of our favorites list!
 It only takes purchasing two books (yes you need two new books so you each get a code), and a few hours to go through each one and talk about how they complement your lives.

 Can I give you a peek into some of ours?
-Here’s a few examples of how we personally benefitted.
+Here are a few examples of how we personally benefitted.

 A Few of Our Strengths and Discussion Points

 Everyone is different, and you may find you have overlap or completely different strengths.
 That doesn’t mean you don’t excel in other areas, but this assessment looks at your top five to focus on.

 Just because achiever is one of my strengths doesn’t mean Jacob doesn’t love achieving too.
 But checklists and getting things done really makes me tick!
 And Jacob knows a happy Camille is made by accomplishing tasks and making goals happen!
 We talk about projects and to-do lists often.
 Jacob helps me tackle projects I don’t get to alone and gives me space and time to accomplish work-related tasks when I can’t get them done on normal work hours.
 He’s aware it’s so important to me and helps me thrive!